-Clause 165 of the ECC provides for a description of force majeure whereby "in the absence of a provision of law or an agreement to the contrary, a person is not liable for the damage occurred if it proves that the damage resulted from an independent cause in which it took no part, such as an unforeseen event, force majeure, or the fault of the affected party or a third party".
-While there is no express definition for what is considered a force majeure event under Egyptian law, the same has been interpreted by Egyptian doctrine and judicial precedents.
-In order for a force majeure exclusion to be enforceable, subject to the discretionary power of the competent court, certain conditions must first be met whereby the occurred event:
+Article 165 of the Egyptian Civil Code provides for a description of force majeure whereby "in the absence of a provision of law or an agreement to the contrary, a person is not liable for the damage occurred if it proves that the damage resulted from an independent cause in which it took no part, such as an unforeseen event, force majeure, or the fault of the affected party or a third party".
+While there is no express definition for what is considered a "force majeure" event under Egyptian law, the same has been interpreted by Egyptian doctrine and judicial precedents.
+In order for a "force majeure" exclusion to be enforceable, subject to the discretionary power of the competent court, certain conditions must first be met whereby the occurred event:

-- (i) was not within the reasonable control of the affected party; - (ii) was not foreseeable at the time of concluding the agreement; - (iii) could not reasonably have been avoided or overcome by the affected party, exercising reasonable diligence; or - (iv) is not (directly or indirectly) a result of the negligence, wilful conduct or default of the affected party.
+- (i) was not within the reasonable control of the affected party; - (ii) was not foreseeable at the time of concluding the agreement; - (iii) could not have reasonably been avoided or overcome by the affected party exercising reasonable diligence; or - (iv) is not (directly or indirectly) a result of the negligence, wilful conduct or default of the affected party.